sarsamurmu/zusty/pages/src/docs/elements/icon.md

 ## Support
 It has support for almost all kinds of icons.
-Here are some.

 ```html {snippet}
 <p>Font Awesome 5</p>